When you need to find vintage style clothing….

-While we do feature some vintage clothing most of our clothing is brand new reproduction or vintage inspired.
-This provides shoppers with the greatest selection of colors, sizes (yes Plus Sizes!), and prices.
-Plus you don’t have to wear out your delicate vintage originals.
+While we do feature some vintage clothing (more coming in 2021), most of our clothing is brand new vintage reproduction or vintage inspired.
+This provides shoppers with the greatest selection of colors, sizes (yes plus sizes!), and prices.
+Plus, you don’t have to wear out your delicate vintage originals.

 Fashion History You Can Wear

-Shhh I have a confession.
+Shhh, I have a confession.
 I am a huge history nerd.
-When I first started dressing in period costumes I had to do some research to figure out what exactly a “Victorian” dress or how a “Great Gatsby” mens suit differed from today’s.
-I love researching so much I started to share my findings on the blog.
-I have a growing collection of fashion history books, original magazine and catalogs, and countless vintage snapshots.
-These sources help me quickly identify clothing by era and in turn help you put together your own vintage style look.
+When I first started dressing in period costumes, I had to do some research to figure out what exactly a “Victorian” dress was or how a “Great Gatsby” men’s suit differed from today’s.
+I love researching so much that I started to share my findings on the blog.
+I have a growing collection of fashion history books, original magazines and catalogs, and countless vintage snapshots.
+These sources help me quickly identify clothing by era and in turn help you put together your own accurate vintage style look.

 Why did you start VintageDancer.com?

-Our first little vintage dancer was born in April 2012 and our second in December 2014..
-I love being a mom, I love being home, and I love having my own business that I am passionate about!
-Some days are tough.
-Some months have been very tough but not a day goes by that I am not grateful for starting this website.
-As of 2015 it is now our family sole income provider.
-Oscar is working hard behind the scenes designing some new customer software that will make VintageDancer.com bigger and better.Exciting things are coming.
-We couldn’t be happier.
+Our first little vintage dancer was born in April 2012 and our second and third arrived in 2014 and 2016.
+I love having my own business that I am passionate about and gives me a break from mom life.
+Some days are tough, and some months have been very tough, but not a day goes by that I am not grateful for starting this website.

-Here are some pics of me and my family in our vintage inspired costumes plus website screenshots and logos for articles about VintageDancer.com
+Here are some pics of me and my family in our vintage inspired costumes.
+See even more of them on this gallery.